Check preblestreet.volunteerhub.com for the most up-to-date needs.

 - Do a food drive, a sock drive, a towel drive, or help collect any of the items on our wish list.

 - Clean up around our buildings and the neighborhood.

 - Help make decorations for our holiday parties or special days throughout the year.

 - Have a fundraiser: start a contest to see who can save the most nickels, have a lemonade stand… we know that if you use your imagination you can think of more fun ways to raise money!

-You can help raise awareness of the needs of homeless youth and adults and get others involved in food drives, fundraisers, clothing drives, or toiletry drives.
+You can help raise awareness of the needs of youth and adults experiencing homelessness and get others involved in food drives, fundraisers, clothing drives, or toiletry drives.

 SIGN UP TO VOLUNTEER

 Click here to find the quick and easy online volunteer application!